The Rewind Technique

-We also offer Therapeutic Counselling sessions following on from The Rewind if felt beneficial as sometimes living without the trauma or facing the after-effects left in from when the trauma was there may bring up issues that may benefit from exploration with a therapist.
+We also offer Therapeutic Counselling/ Coaching sessions following on from The Rewind if felt beneficial as sometimes living without the trauma or facing the after-effects left from when you were suffering from trauma symptoms may bring up issues that require a little support.

 The session is booked for 60 minutes although it may take less time.